 You can view the status of your application on the Internship Credit Application page.
 It will appear as Pending until our internship committee either approves or rejects your application.
 After we receive your application, we will contact your supervisor and request a description of the internship.
 Once we have collected the necessary information, we will determine whether the internship can be approved.
 If we approve your internship we will register you for the course you have chosen.

 If your application is rejected:

 If your application is rejected, your status will change from Pending to !
 Not Approved.
 Choose “Review” to see comments from our internship committee at the top of the page.
 You can return to the Internship Credit Application page and press the “Edit” button to update your application.
 Once you have made the necessary changes, press the “Resubmit” button.
 You should hear from the internship committee within five business days.

 If your application is approved:

-If your application is approved, your status will change from Pending to Approved and you will receive an email notifying you that you have been enrolled in the course.
-The email will also include next steps to begin the coursework associated with your internship (if applicable) and the contact information for your instructor.
+If your application is approved, your status will change from Pending to Approved and you will receive an email notifying you that you are able to register for the course.

 - Spring semester: Feb.
 1

 - Summer semester: June 1